 - make sure they always pack a water bottle

-- choose water rather than sugary drinks
+- choose water rather than sugary or fizzy drinks

 - remind them to drink before a sports game